gee-community/arcgis-earthengine-toolbox/docs/02 Introduction.md

 4. Environment Settings:

-Users can modify environment settings like processing extents, output coordinate systems, and cell sizes through an additional expandable menu. **Environment settings are unnecessary for the ArcGEE Connector.**
+Users can modify environment settings like processing extents, output coordinate systems, and cell sizes through an additional expandable menu. **Environment settings are unnecessary for the ArcGIS Earth Engine Toolbox.**